LightJason/lightjason.github.io/content/tutorials/actions.md

 ### AgentSpeak(L++) Script

-The agent script shows the usage of the own action, it can be used like a build-in action.
+The agent script shows the usage of the own action, it can be used like a built-in action.
 The naming is equal to the ```name```-method or annotation.

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="agent_with_action.asl" lang="agentspeak" branch="tutorial-agent-action" >}}